IDA's Milestones for Animals

 IDA Africa's Sanaga-Yong Sanctuary is developed deep in the forests of Cameroon, as a sanctuary for chimpanzee victims of the bushmeat trade.

-IDA wins another landmark victory when the Coulston Foundation is forced to sign an unprecedented legal agreement with the USDA that forces the lab to surrender 300 of its 650 chimpanzees.
+IDA wins another historic victory when the Coulston Foundation is forced to sign an unprecedented legal agreement with the USDA that forces the lab to surrender 300 of its 650 chimpanzees.

 2000

-As a member of a coalition, IDA helps end canned hunts in the state of Oregon.
-Boulder, CO, becomes the first city to introduce the term "guardian" into all its animal-related ordinances.
+Boulder, Colo., becomes the first city to introduce the term "guardian" into all its animal-related ordinances.

-IDA's Bill Dyer reaches an agreement with Boeing Corporation's Long Beach facilities to replace the trapping and killing of hundreds of feral cats with a trap, neuter and release program.
+IDA's Bill Dyer reaches an agreement with Boeing Corporation's Long Beach facilities in Calif. to replace the trapping and killing of hundreds of community cats with a trap, neuter and release program.

-IDA joins a class-action suit against Kentucky counties that do not have animal shelters or whose existing shelters are nothing more than animal death-camps.
+IDA joins a class-action suit against Kentucky counties that do not have animal shelters or whose existing shelters are essentially animal death-camps.

 2001